vrustik-patel-dev/python-BatteryFull-notifier/README.md

 ```

 ## Tip:
-You can setup this python script to run on Start-up...
+* You can setup this python script to run on Start-up..
+* Put sleep timer to reduce processor's load..